Synthetic Inorganic Chemistry · UTEP

 Which metals and elements does the group work with?

-Our group works primarily with early transition metals and f-elements.
-This includes titanium and related first-row transition metals, as well as uranium and other actinides.
+Our group works with metals from across the periodic table.
+This includes titanium, iron, and cobalt among the transition metals, as well as uranium and other actinides.
 We are especially interested in metals that can access unusual electronic structures and reactivity patterns.

 What techniques does the lab use?